tienminhktvn/dataops-project/docs/DATA_LINEAGE.md

 ### Lineage Tracking Purpose

-Data lineage trong project này giúp:
+Data lineage in this project facilitates:

-- **Traceability**: Theo dõi nguồn gốc của mỗi field trong analytics
+- **Traceability**: Tracks the origin and provenance of each field in the analytics layer
-- **Impact Analysis**: Hiểu tác động khi thay đổi source hoặc business logic
+- **Impact Analysis**: Helps understand the downstream impact when source data or business logic changes
-- **Data Quality**: Debug và validate data transformation
+- **Data Quality**: Assists in debugging and validating data transformations.
-- **Compliance**: Đáp ứng yêu cầu về data governance
+- **Compliance**: Meets data governance and auditing requirements.

 ### Medallion Architecture